dladd/pyFormex/sphinx/tutorial.rst

   individual items of them are accessed by an index starting from 0.

-* Function definitions can use both positional arguments and keyword arguments, but the keyword arguments mus follow the positional arguments.
+* Function definitions can use both positional arguments and keyword arguments, but the keyword arguments must follow the positional arguments.
   The order in which keyword arguments are specified is not important.

-* You can used names defines in other modules, but you need to import those first.
+* You can use names defined in other modules, but you need to import those first.
 This can be done by importing the whole module and then using a name relative to that module::